Kni9t/TelegramBotForChainMarkov/README.md

 You need install this:

-pip install markovify
-pip install beautifulsoup4
-pip install pyTelegramBotAPI
+pip install markovify beautifulsoup4 pyTelegramBotAPI